SmitnAntonyDv/Portfolio_Hidden_Gems_Client/README.md

 ## About

 Have a free day while tracking through Bali?
 Check posts made by other backpackers on **Explore Hidden Gems** and discover beautifull locations you could visit near you.<br>
 Planning your backpacktrip in Vietnam and need some inspiration?
-Check some posts to find some locations you want to visit during your trip.
+Check some posts to find breathtaking locations varified by fellow backpackers - you want to visit during your trip.
 <br>

 **Explore Hidden Gems** is dedicated to backpackers, who want to share and explore locations off the beaten track.<br>